 Oral 744 has been studied at doses between 5 mg - 150 mg in HIV-uninfected and HIV-infected adults.
 The oral formulation of GSK 1265744 has been generally well-tolerated as single or repeated doses in clinical studies of HIV-uninfected adults.
-Among the HIV-uninfected and HIV-infected participants who received oral formulations ranging from 5 mg-150 mg in Phase 1 and 2a studies, eleven participants receiving oral 744 were withdrawn due to potentially drugrelated adverse events (AEs), including dizziness, leucopenia, and aspartate aminotransferase and alanine aminotransferase [AST/ALT]/gamma-glutamyltransferase increases, CPK increases and fatigue.
+Among the HIV-uninfected and HIV-infected participants who received oral formulations ranging from 5 mg-150 mg in Phase 1 and 2a studies, eleven participants receiving oral 744 were withdrawn due to potentially drug-related adverse events (AEs), including dizziness, leucopenia, and aspartate aminotransferase and alanine aminotransferase [AST/ALT]/gamma-glutamyltransferase increases, CPK increases and fatigue.
 No drug-related Grade 3 or Grade 4 clinical AEs or serious adverse events (SAEs) have been reported to date in Phase 1 and 2a studies.
-46
+46 One death from anoxic brain injury as a result of status epilepticus was reported in the HIV-infected Phase 2b treatment study; the event was in the clinical context of recreational drug use, but contribution from oral 744 could not be ruled out.

-One hundred thirty six (136) healthy participants have received single or repeat doses of 744 LA at doses ranging from 100-800 mg administered as single or split IM or SC injections.
+One hundred thirty six (136) healthy participants from completed studies have received single or repeat doses of 744 LA in Phase 1 studies at doses ranging from 100-800 mg administered as single or split IM or SC injections.
 To date there have been no drug-related Grade 3 or Grade 4 clinical AEs and only one participant has been withdrawn from dosing due to mild and transient rash.
 Five non-drug-related SAEs have been reported: foot osteomyelitis, uterine fibroids, appendicitis, elective hysterectomy, and seizure.
-An additional 115 participants have received either 744 LA or placebo as 800 mg IM injections every 12 weeks in the ongoing 201120 (ÉCLAIR) study (5:1 active:placebo).
+An additional 94 participants have received 744 LA as 800 mg IM injections every 12 weeks in the ongoing 201120 (ÉCLAIR) study.
 One participant was withdrawn from 744 LA therapy due to a pre-existing prostate cancer diagnosis, a non-drug-related adverse event.

 Injection site reactions (ISR) occurred in the majority of subjects following IM (76% with any ISR) dosing, however, the reactions were mild and moderate (overall ISR Grade 2: 14% in IM without any Grade 3 or 4 ISRs).
-ISRs related to 744LA injection were common but generally mild (IM: 86%, SC: 99%) with no Grade 3 ISR AEs.
+ISRs related to 744LA injection were common but generally mild (IM: 86%, SC: 99%) with no Grade 3 ISR AEs in Phase 1 studies.
 The most frequent ISRs for IM dosing were pain (71%), erythema (9%) and nodules (7%)C 2013).
-Median IM ISR durations were approximately 5 days for pain and erythema, and approximately 22 days for nodules.
+Median IM ISR durations were approximately 5 days for pain and erythema, and approximately 22 days for nodules 46.